1981 Spanish coup attempt: Assault on the Congress of Deputies

-The coup was vehemently condemned by member countries of the EEC, especially since Spain was in preliminary negotiations for membership (eventually joining in 1986).
+The coup was vehemently condemned by member countries of the European Economic Community (EEC), especially since Spain was in preliminary negotiations for membership (eventually joining in 1986).
 Margaret Thatcher, Prime Minister of the UK, called the coup a "terrorist act."
 Alexander Haig, US Secretary of State, described the coup as an "internal affair".

-Meanwhile, another insurgent general, Torres Rojas, failed in his attempt to oust General Juste from the Army's Armoured Division No. 1 "Brunete", resulting in Torres Rojas having to abandon his plan to take control of key strategic points in Madrid, including state radio and television headquarters and, therefore, firsthand control of the information as events unfolded.

 Armada's soft coup

 Originally, Armada, one of the coup's conspirators, had advocated a "milder" course of action, which he then proceeded to implement.
 As he tried to enter the Palace of Zarzuela, the royal residence, Armada offered the monarch a trade-off: the king would head a new "government of salvation" that would replace the democratically elected one in the hopes of appeasing Tejero and his forces and thereby avoiding a return to the full military dictatorship the conspirators were demanding.

 The King, however, refused to receive Armada, who, shortly before midnight, entered the Congress of Deputies alleging that the King had ordered him to assume leadership of the government.
 As Armada was not the "competent military authority" that Tejero had been waiting for, the latter rejected Armada's claims with "My general, I didn't assault Congress for this" and, after that, ignored him.